Lewis Charles Levin: Anti-Catholic activism

 By 1838 Levin was in Philadelphia and giving public lectures on the evils of alcohol.
 He founded and edited a journal called the Temperance Advocate and Literary Repository.
 In 1842 he staged an immense public "bonfire of booze" to draw attention to his campaign against taverns and for local control of liquor licensing.

 Levin's anti-alcohol crusade proved to be excellent preparation for his next cause, a campaign against Catholic political power, which he carried on as editor of The Daily Sun.
 Initially, the main political issue was an 1843 public school ruling permitting Catholic children to be excused from Bible-reading class (because the Protestant King James Version was being used).
 Levin became the leader and chief spokesman for a start-up political movement calling itself the American Republican Party (later the Native American Party).

 Levin also railed against Daniel O'Connell, the Irish politician, and his Repeal Association movement to repeal Ireland's union with England and Scotland known as the 1800 Act of Union.
 O'Connell looked to draw upon the Irish immigrants and implemented Repeal Clubs throughout America.
 Levin proposed that these clubs were in fact beachheads for Catholic power and were being used to support an eventual papal takeover of the United States.

 On May 3, 1844, nativists attempted to give a speech in the center of the Irish-Catholic neighborhood of the Third Ward, Kensington.
 The locals ended up chasing all of the protesters out of the neighborhood.
 The following Monday, May 6, Levin returned with 3,000 protesters.
 The ensuing fighting led to several people killed and injured, and hundreds more left homeless as most of the neighborhood homes were burned by rioters.
 In addition the Catholic Churches St. Michael and St. Augustine were demolished completely by fire.

-New riots broke out in Southwark in July of that same year when a group of protesters threatened to destroy St. Philip Neri Catholic Church in the Southwark District.
+New riots broke out in Southwark in July of that same year when a group of protesters threatened to destroy / St. Philip Neri Catholic Church.
 This time Levin used his influence to prevent the mob from burning the church.
 Following the July riots, Levin and his colleague Samuel R. Kramer (publisher of the Native American) were arrested for "exciting to riot and treason" in inciting locals to invade and burn several Catholic churches and a convent.
 However, the case never went to trial.